rbisewski/gommentary/README.md

 * Add support for other programming languages, if possible.

-* Implement an argument flag to allow the user to select output filename.
+* Implement an argument flag to allow the user to select the desired output filename.